Regular black holes, universes without singularities, and phantom-scalar field transitions: Introduction

-In this letter, we would like to investigate some effects that result from the application of the Simpson-Visser-like prescription directly to cosmology.
+In this paper, we investigate some effects that result from the application of the Simpson-Visser-like prescription directly to cosmology.
 It is well known that there is a deep connection between the static solutions of the Einstein equations and their cosmological solutions.
 We have already mentioned that the interior part of the Schwarzschild black holes is nothing but the Kantowski-Sachs universe.
 It is less known that there is a duality between spherically symmetric static solutions of the Einstein equations in the presence of a scalar field and the Kantowski-Sachs universe with hyperbolic spatial sections.
-Inversely, the Kantowski-Sachs solutions with the spherical spatial sections correspond to static solutions with hyperbolic symmetry.
-This phenomenon was noticed in the paper \cite{we} and further inverstigated in papers \cite{we1,we2,we3}.
+Inversely, the Kantowski-Sachs solutions with spherical spatial sections correspond to static solutions with hyperbolic symmetry.
+This phenomenon was noticed in the article \cite{we} and further investigated in articles \cite{we1,we2,we3}.
 This duality is useful because, for some problems, working with time-dependent metrics is more convenient, while static metrics are preferred for other applications.